-Perfectly situated, La Jolla treats visitors to a quiet retreat that feels like the world away from San Diego’s urban center.
-Its soft sandy beaches are ripe with activity, which means you’ll likely be able to find some way to enjoy your favorite water sports – be it surfing, snorkeling, kayaking or even kiteboarding.
+Ideally situated, La Jolla treats visitors to a quiet retreat that feels like the world away from San Diego’s urban center.
+Its soft sandy beaches are ripe with activity, which means you’ll likely be able to find some way to enjoy your favorite water sports – be it surfing, snorkeling, kayaking, or even kiteboarding.

 Some other ways to spend time while visiting La Jolla include exploring the area’s museums and landmarks or playing a round of golf at one of the most attractive municipal courses in the country.

-A good way to begin your trip and get a unique perspective on the area’s geography is by visiting La Jolla’s highest spot–Mount Soledad.
+An excellent way to begin your trip and get a unique perspective on the area’s geography is visiting La Jolla’s highest spot–Mount Soledad.

-Atop this vantage point, travelers will be treated to astounding views of the coast from the county’s northern border to the south far beyond downtown.
+Atop Mount Soledad, travelers enjoy astounding views of the coast from the county’s northern border to the south, far beyond downtown.

-For those that want to stay a little drier, there are a lot of places that rent kayaks to explore the many caves carved out of the areas sandstone cliffs.
+For those that want to stay a little drier, there are a lot of places that rent kayaks to explore the many caves carved out of the area’s sandstone cliffs.
 If the surf is calm and the tide is low, you can carefully navigate through some of them.
-For those with less experience, a local guide can assist you, and can be hired at many of the rental shops around the area.
+For those with less experience, a local guide can assist you at many rental shops around the area.

-Recognized throughout the world for its biological research, and founded by polio vaccine developer Jonas Salk.
+It was recognized worldwide for its biological research and was founded by polio vaccine developer Jonas Salk.
 This architectural wonder constructed in the 1960s by modernist architect Louis I. Kahn includes a foot-wide “Stream of Life” that flows through the center of a travertine marble courtyard between the twin structures that sit on the bluffs overlooking the Pacific Ocean.

 There is a free guided architectural tour Monday through Friday at noon, but visitors may also stroll at will through the dramatic courtyard on their own.

-Before leaving the area, make sure to check out the Stuart Collection, an outdoor, site-specific museum with many large scale exhibits created by leading contemporary artists on the campus of UCSD.
+Before leaving the area, check out the Stuart Collection, an outdoor, site-specific museum with many large-scale exhibits created by leading contemporary artists on the campus of UCSD.
 Enjoy a picnic lunch alongside sculptures that include a sun god, and trees that breathe, whisper, and play music.
 Maps are available on the Stuart Collection website.

-Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve, is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses that have been featured on the PGA tour.
+Adjacent to the Sulk Institute and situated on the southwest edge of Torrey Pines Preserve is the world-class Torrey Pines Golf Course, with its two gorgeous municipal 18-hole championship courses part of the PGA tour.

-La Jolla is located one hour 45 minutes from Los Angeles, and two hours 15 minutes from the San Fernando Valley.
-Traditional hotel and motel lodging is available in the city if you choose to make it a weekend trip or family vacation.
+La Jolla is two hours from Los Angeles.
+Traditional hotel and motel lodging are available in the city if you make it a weekend trip or family vacation.